agraef/midizap/README.md

 The names of some of the debugging options are rather idiosyncratic. midizap inherited them from Eric Messick's ShuttlePRO program, and we decided to keep them for compatibility reasons.

-There's no Mac or Windows support (yet). midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.
+midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.
+So there's no native Mac or Windows support, and there won't be until someone in the know about Mac and Windows equivalents for the X11 XTest extension comes along and ports it over.
+(Your pull requests are appreciated!)

-midizap lacks an option to run under real-time priorities right now.
-Use chrt(1) instead.
-For instance: `chrt 90 midizap -o`.
-This should only be needed when MIDI output is enabled and you notice bad latency or jitter in MIDI output.
-Using chrt, midizap should be able to get down to MIDI latencies in the 1 msec ballpark which should be good enough for most purposes (YMMV, though).

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, midizap lacks support for system messages and some more interesting ways of mapping, filtering and recombining MIDI data right now.
 There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills.
 Fortunately, midizap usually does the job reasonably well for simple mapping tasks (and even some rather complicated ones, such as the APCmini MCU emulation included in the distribution).
 But if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.